kaz-utashiro/greple/README.md

     baz bar foo
     the foo, bar and baz

-If you want to use OR syntax, prepend question mark (`?`) on each token, or use regular expression.
+If you want to use OR syntax, use regular expression.

-    greple 'foo bar baz ?yabba ?dabba ?doo' greple 'foo bar baz yabba|dabba|doo'
+    greple 'foo bar baz yabba|dabba|doo'

 This command will print lines those contains all of `foo`, `bar` and